MdShafiurRahman0/enhance-cloud-security-with-aws-iam/README.md

 ![image](https://github.com/MdShafiurRahman0/enhance-cloud-security-with-aws-iam/assets/113176437/5080daa4-b937-496c-9620-5882b4749922)

+{
+  "Version": "2012-10-17",
+  "Statement": [
+    {
+      "Effect": "Allow",
+      "Action": "ec2:*",
+      "Resource": "*",
+      "Condition": {
+        "StringEquals": {
+          "ec2:ResourceTag/Env": "development"
+        }
+      }
+    },
+    {
+      "Effect": "Allow",
+      "Action": "ec2:Describe*",
+      "Resource": "*"
+    },
+    {
+      "Effect": "Deny",
+      "Action": [
+        "ec2:DeleteTags",
+        "ec2:CreateTags"
+      ],
+      "Resource": "*"
+    }
+  ]
+}

-This policy allows some actions (like starting, stopping, and describing EC2 instances) for instances tagged with "Env = development" while denying the ability to create or delete tags for all instances.
+1. This policy allows some actions (like starting, stopping, and describing EC2 instances) for instances tagged with "Env = development" while denying the ability to create or delete tags for all instances.

-An extra for the curious: how JSON policies are structured Version ‍This means 2012-10-17 is the date of the latest policy version.
+2. An extra for the curious: how JSON policies are structured Version

+3‍.This means 2012-10-17 is the date of the latest policy version.
 This tells you whether the policy is up to date with the latest standards and practices.

-‍Statement
+4‍.
+Statement
 ‍The main part of the policy structure and defines a list of permissions.

-‍Effect
+5‍.
+Effect
 ‍This can have two values - either Allow or Deny - to indicate whether the policy allows or denies a certain action.
 Deny has priority.
 Looking at the first statement, "Effect": "Allow" means this statement is trying to allow for an action.

-‍Action
+6‍.
+Action
 ‍A list of the actions that the policy allows or denies.
 In this case, "Action": "ec2:*" means all actions that you could possibly take on EC2 instances are allowed.
 Woohoo!

-‍Resource
+7‍.
+Resource
 ‍Which resources does this policy apply to?
 Specifying "*" means all resources within the defined scope (see the next point).

-Condition Block (optional)
+8. Condition Block (optional)
 ‍The circumstances under which the policy is in action.
 In this case, the condition is that the resource is tagged Env - development.
 This means specifying "Resource": "*" in the line above means all resources with the Env - development tag are impacted by your statement.

 ![2024-07-09_17h30_41](https://github.com/MdShafiurRahman0/enhance-cloud-security-with-aws-iam/assets/113176437/c5d79ec3-8f6d-47dc-9ac7-8500d457d0c1)